What is YNAB?

 YNAB has four simple rules for budgeting.
 Following these four rules enables you take control of your finances like never before.
 It turned our “reactive” Mint budget into a “proactive” YNAB budget.
 You must think a little differently about money.
 It requires you to be forward-looking and intentional about every dollar; it requires you to be aware, but in return you’ll be in total control of your finances, and in so doing, your life.
 It begins with these four simple rules.

 Rule One: Give Every Dollar a Job

 The biggest difference with YNAB is that you do not actually budget dollars until you earn them.
-You first add money paid to you into a “To be Budgeted” category.
+You first add money paid to you into a “Ready to Assign” category.
 Then you allocate these dollars to categories you specify.
 Finally, you spend money from the plan that you created.